 Are integrated international PR programs beneficial for your work?

 There’s a huge variety of healthcare PR run from the UK.
 London is a global hub, and often an English language ‘bridge’ between the US and rest of Europe.
 The big networks often run their Pan-European business from London.
-To date, most of our international work has been hub based, although we have been asked from time to time to recommend agencies for local working.
+To date, most of our international public relations work has been hub based, although we have been asked from time to time to recommend agencies for local working.

 There is also a great deal of interest in UK health institutions.
 The National Institute for Health and Clinical Excellence (NICE) often guides pricing and medicines access in other countries.
 The British Medical Journal influences the international health agenda.
 What this means is that even local programmes can have an international element.